liquidcronos/rogata_engine/docs/source/usage.rst

 The first six sliders are used to select the color of the desired object.
 This color is specified in the HSV colorspace.
 HSV refers to Hue, Saturation and Value.
-A good visualisation of the HSV values can be seen in this image from its `wikipedia page <https://de.wikipedia.org/wiki/HSV-Farbraum>`_:
+A good visualisation of the HSV values can be seen in this image from its `wikipedia page <https://en.wikipedia.org/wiki/HSL_and_HSV>`_:

 .. image:: hsv_cone.jpg
+   :align: center

 For OpenCV, The Hue Range goes from 0-179 (which is half that of the common Hue definition which goes from 0 to 359). since the Hue value is cyclical, both these values represent a type of red.
 While the borders between colors is not clearly defined the following table with give an idea which hue values to pick for each object color